crisfervil/NodExpenses/README.md

 Install Instructions (for windows environments)
 ===============================================

-- clone the git repository to a local directory
+clone the git repository to a local directory

 ``` bat
 git clone https://github.com/crisfervil/NodExpenses.git C:\Users\crisfervil\Desktop\NodExpenses
 ```

-- change dir to the path used:
+change dir to the path previously used to clone the project

 ``` bat
 cd c:\users\crisfervil\desktop\nodexpenses